kmaho17/shinpokered-rebalanced/README.md

 - Activation/Deactivation
   - Go to the OPTIONS screen and press SELECT to get to the extra menu.
   - Toggle this mode under "NUZLOCKE".

+- This mode **DOES NOT** check if you have obtained pokeballs yet.
+It is in full effect when toggled to ON.

 - Rule 1: A pokemon that faints is considered dead and can no longer be used.
   - Revival items cannot be used in battle.